scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

-Scala 3 provides the following tools to help us model the world around us:
+Scala 3 provides us with the following tools to model the world around us:

 - Class
 - Companion object